alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ###If you need extra information on the certificate
 {:#extra-information}

-Some countries need information that are not on the standard certificates.
+Some countries need information that is not on the standard certificates.

 When you apply, you can ask for this information to be included for Defra-1, 2, or 4 certificates, but you must also include some [standard wording](#wording) in your application.